sharonjr/rapid-prototyping-with-streamlit/M2/L2/Lab2/README.md

 In this lab, we'll build a chatbot to answer questions about structured data using advanced prompting.

+## Setup

+We'll export the processed data from M2 L1 Lab 1 and load that into a new table `AVALANCHE.PUBLIC.CUSTOMER_REVIEWS` that we'll use in this lab.

 ## Augmenting our Prompt with Data

 We're converting a Pandas DataFrame into strings by appending the `.to_string()` method to the DataFrame variable.